High-Performance Heat Pumps (Air to Air)

 Work with an Efficiency Maine Qualified Partner to install high-efficiency cooling solutions.
 Click here to find a Qualified Partner working near you.
 As part of the project approval process, you will accept the C&I Prescriptive Program’s Terms and Conditions.

 If you work with a contractor that is not yet a Qualified Partner, urge your contractor to find out more information here.

 Don’t see your cooling project listed here?
-Contact Efficiency Maine at 866-376-2463 or click here to learn more about custom efficiency incentives.
+Contact Efficiency Maine at 866-376-2463.
+Or you can learn more about these systems here.